 Numerical study of the evaporation/condensation phase transition of droplets for an irreversible reaction model

 Instituto de Investigaciones Fisicoquímicas Teóricas y Aplicadas (INIFTA), CCT La Plata CONICET, UNLP-Sucursal 4 - Casilla de Correo 16, (1900) La Plata, Argentina

-The ZGB model (ZIFF M. R., GULARI E. and BARSHAD Y., Phys.
+The ZGB model (Ziff M. R., Gulari E. and Barshad Y., Phys.
 Rev. Lett., 56 (1986) 2553) for a monomer-dimer catalytic reaction exhibits both second-order and first-order irreversible phase transitions.
 We report a numerical simulation study of the ZGB model close to coexistence, performed by using the constant-coverage monomer ensemble (CC).
 By means of CC stationary measurements we found that, in the super-saturated region, there is a phase-transition like behaviour, for finite systems, between a super-saturated state and a phase where solid monomer droplets coexist with the super-saturated state.
 Also, we show that the transition point converges, according to a power law behaviour, towards coexistence, so that it is no longer possible to measure any (thermodynamic) spinodal point by using the CC stationary approach.
 However, by using a dynamic CC ensemble, evidence of the upper spinodal point can clearly be identified: scale invariance of the monomer-droplet size distribution and a maximum in the susceptibility.
 It is also discussed how to define a spinodal point in the thermodynamic limit for this model.

 PACS: 05.70.Fh – Phase transitions: general studies / 64.60.De – Statistical mechanics of model systems (Ising model, Potts model, field-theory models, Monte Carlo techniques, etc.) / 82.65.+r – Surface and interface chemistry; heterogeneous catalysis at surfaces

-© EPLA 2009
+© EPLA, 2009